Eric Fanchiang

 Overview

 Eric Fanchiang is a counsel in Crowell & Moring’s Orange County office and is a member of the firm’s Antitrust and Competition Group.
 His practice focuses primarily on antitrust litigation for both defendants and plaintiffs and on government investigations.
-He has experience across a broad range of industries, including technology, transportation, and digital media.
+He has experience across a broad range of industries, including real estate, technology, transportation, and digital media.
 Eric represents his clients on a wide range of antitrust issues, including standard setting, trade association policies, misuse of patents and trade secrets, and price fixing.

 Career & Education